siikheaw/301-Days-Of-Code/log/006_react-ref-and-this-binding.md

 }
 ```

-So we need to munually bind 'this'
+So we need to munually bind 'this'.
 ```js
 /* bind this to our own component */ constructor() {